replicatedhq/troubleshoot.sh/docs/source/analyze/outcomes.md

 ## When

-Some analyzers implement the "when" attribute.
+Some analyzers implement the `when` attribute.
 The details and implementation of this attribute vary between analyzers.
-For example, the [cluster version](https://troubleshoot.sh/docs/analyze/cluster-version/) analyzer uses this as a semver comparator, while the [image-pull-secrets](https://troubleshoot.sh/docs/analyze/image-pull-secrets/) analyzer doesn't need the when, it's a simple, binary output.
+For example, the [cluster version](https://troubleshoot.sh/docs/analyze/cluster-version/) analyzer uses this as a semver comparator, while the [image-pull-secrets](https://troubleshoot.sh/docs/analyze/image-pull-secrets/) analyzer does not need `when`, it's a simple, binary output.

+In some cases, the `when` attribute can be used with logical operators `=` or`==` to compare values.
+Which of these operators are supported depends on the specific analyzer, but they both compare values.
+Other logical operators may be supported.
+For more information about the analyzers and example definitions, see the [Troubleshoot Analyzer documentation](https://troubleshoot.sh/docs/analyze/) and select a specific analyzer from the content list.